 You now have the file’s URL that is missing on your static website.
 It’s time to switch back to your WordPress installation.
 Within your admin area, go to Simply Static -> Settings -> General -> Include, add the URL to “Additional URLs” and save the settings.

 All done.
-Start a new static exportThe process of saving the files and data from your WordPress site to create a static site., clear all caches involved on your static website and watch the result – looks better now, right?
+Start a new static export, clear all caches involved on your static website and watch the result – looks better now, right?

 Missing plugin or theme files